Fascinating Facts About Small-Yellow-Birds You Should Know

 Prothonotary warbler perched on branch with bright yellow body blue gray wings and black bill

-The Prothonotary Warbler Is A Stunning Bird With Bright Golden-yellow Plumage That Shines Like A Lantern In Forested Wetlands.
-Unlike Most Warblers That Prefer Shrubs Or Treetops This Species Is Often Found In Swampy Areas Nesting In Cavities Along Rivers And Flooded Forests.
-Its Reliance On Wet Habitats Makes It A Unique Member Of The Warbler Family.
-Bird Watchers Often Describe The Experience Of Spotting One As Unforgettable Because Of Its Glowing Appearance In Shadowy Woodlands.
+The Prothonotary Warbler Is One Of The Most Dazzling Small Yellow Birds In North America With Bright Golden Yellow Plumage That Glows Like A Lantern In Forested Wetlands.
+Unlike Most Warblers That Stay In Shrubs Or Treetops This Species Prefers Swampy Areas Nesting In Cavities Along Rivers And Flooded Forests.
+Its Dependence On Wet Habitats Makes It A Unique And Specialized Member Of The Warbler Family.
+For Bird Watchers Spotting One Of These Small Yellow Birds Shining In The Dim Light Of The Woods Is An Unforgettable Experience.

 Saffron Finch